Bath1988/Daily-Australian-Stock-Price-Prediction/README.md

 ## **1. Introduction**

 The **Daily Australian Stock Price Prediction** is a web application designed to predict daily stock prices using historical data.
 The data fetched from YH Finance API hosted in Rapidapi api market place.
-The data fetched was limited to several major ASX stocks due to the limited resources used in the project.

 The prediction model predicts the closing stock price for the next business day.
-XGBOOST model is used as the prediction model for the application.

-Oracle cloud free tier is used deploy components of the application.
+Different predictive models will be used to compare the predictive performance.

+Some components of the application will be deployed in aws cloud.
 The application is accessible through interactive web application.

-The project combines **data science**, **machine learning**, and **cloud computing** to create a scalable and efficient solution for stock market analysis.
-The development is done using agile methodology starting with minimalist application and add more features in later stage.
+The development is starting with minimalist application and add more features in later stages.

 ### **1.4.
 Cloud Integration**
-To address scalability and deployment challenges, the project leverages **Oracle Cloud Infrastructure (OCI)** for:
+To address scalability and deployment challenges, the project leverages in AWS lambda for:
-- **Data Storage**: Storing raw and processed data in OCI Object Storage.
+- **Data Storage**: Storing raw and processed data in S3.
-- **Compute Resources**: Hosting the application on OCI Compute Instances.
+- **Compute Resources**: Hosting the application in AWS lambda.
-- **Automation**: Using Terraform for infrastructure provisioning and Docker for containerization.

 ### **1.1.
 Data Science Workflow**
 The project follows a standard data science workflow, which includes: